Finding Nemo

 0/5

-The dialogue is entirely clean and contains no instances of profanity.
+The dialogue is completely clean and free of any inappropriate language or swearing.

 Alcohol, Drugs & Smoking